-Springtime is known for outdoor beauty, fresh-cut grass, and gorgeous flowers…and garden re-dos.
+Springtime is known for its beauty, fresh-cut grass, gorgeous flowers and garden re-dos.
 This year I’m spending time planting in old wooden boxes that I’ve had for years.
 Today I want to show you the correct way to plant flowers in wooden boxes so that your precious keepsakes will last forever.

 Whether it’s an old vintage box or a brand new one you bought at a store, there’s a correct way to plant beautiful flowers to protect the longevity of the wooden box.
 I love to plant flowers in vintage wooden boxes for the look because I’m deep into the vintage look.
 Also, because here in Texas there’s a real good chance we will still have bad weather, so I like to plant in containers that I can move into the house should I need to because of the weather.

 Today I’m planting in an old vintage toolbox that I’ve had for years.
 I have used it as a magazine holder, but now, I’m taking it outdoors now that I know the correct way to plant flowers in wooden boxes.